-The number of electric car sales in India remains relatively small compared to petrol, diesel, LPG, and CNG powered cars, but things are changing slowly.
-With skyrocketing fuel prices, and a growing an EV could be a smart choice depending on the usage, long-distance travel or just short distance city travel?
+The number of electric car sales in India remains relatively small compared to petrol, diesel, LPG, and CNG-powered cars, but things are changing slowly.
+With skyrocketing fuel prices, an EV could be a smart choice depending on the usage, long-distance travel, or just short-distance city travel?

 The infrastructure for charging EVs

 The selection of new electric cars is far better than years ago when Reva & Mahindra E20 were the only option, but not a practical one for many.

 In a bid to boost the sales of new electric vehicles in the national capital, the Delhi Government introduced a new EV policy that offers a subsidy based on battery capacity, Rs.
 5,000/kWh or up to Rs.
 30,000 for electric two-wheelers and up to Rs.
 1.5 lakh for all-electric cars.
 The policy also offers purchase incentive when a customer scraps old petrol, diesel, CNG, or LPG (internal combustion engine) car and purchase a new electric vehicle.

 A few of us are already looking to ditch petrol and diesel-powered vehicles to switch to pure-electric cars, but which are the best electric cars to buy in India in 2022?